objectiv/objectiv.io/docs/docs/tracking/core-concepts/collector/getting-started.md

 ## Next step
 :::info Instrumenting your app
-Now you've got the Objectiv Collector running, next step is to instrument your app with the [Objectiv Tracker](/tracking/how-to-guides/).
+Now you've got the Objectiv Collector running, next step is to instrument your app with any of the [Objectiv Trackers](/tracking/core-concepts/trackers.md).
 :::